KLAL

-KLAL (107.7 FM, "Alice @ 107.7") is a Top 40 (CHR) music formatted radio station in Little Rock, Arkansas (licensed to Wrightsville).
+KLAL (107.7 FM, "Alice @ 107.7") is a contemporary hit radio music formatted radio station in Little Rock, Arkansas (licensed to Wrightsville).
 The station is owned and operated by Cumulus Media.
 The station's studios are located in West Little Rock, and the transmitter tower is located in Wrightsville.

 Programming

 Weekend programming includes Fox All Access Show, MTV Weekend Countdown, Open House Party Saturday and Sunday nights and Dawson McAllister Live.